kns7/q3ut4_log_parser/README.md

 Change the user if needed as the paths (to the games Logfile and the Webserver root).
 Make sure you pick a user who has read access to the game logfile (usually *q3ut4/games.log*)

+## Sources

+This project is a fork of https://github.com/negre/q3ut4_log_parser